pypa/packaging.python.org/source/peps.rst

 :Implementation: The ``bdist_wheel`` :ref:`setuptools` extension (available from
                  :ref:`wheel`) generates :term:`wheels <Wheel>`, and :ref:`pip`
                  supports installing wheels as of v1.4.
+There is also an implementation in :ref:`distlib`, which allows both building wheels and installing from wheels.

 .. _PEP438s: